kenny-io/shardeum-indexer/README.md

 ### Transaction Count

 Get the number of transactions in a time range.
+This endpoint uses optimized queries and caching.

 ```http
 GET /transactions/count?range=1d